-The first Luigi’s Mansion saw the lanky green plumber saving Mario and defeating King Boo; then in Dark Moon, he was tasked with restoring peace to Evershade Valley; now in 2019, Luigi is gearing up to go on his biggest and most spooky adventure yet in Luigi’s Mansion 3, scheduled to release later this year on the Nintendo Switch.
+While he’s often overlooked in favor of his shorter, more heroic brother, Luigi has proved time and time again his ability to rise to the occassion and save the day; even if it means quivering with fear while doing so.
+2001’s Luigi’s Mansion saw the lanky plumber saving Mario and defeating King Boo; in Dark Moon, he was tasked with restoring peace to Evershade Valley; now in 2019, Luigi is gearing up to go on his biggest and spookiest adventure yet in Luigi’s Mansion 3.

-Given it’s been six years since the last Luigi’s Mansion, fans of the series are excited to see where Luigi’s latest misadventures end up taking him.
-So we’re here to cover everything you need to know about the upcoming game and go over some major plot and gameplay details.
+Given it’s been six years since the most recent entry, fans of the series are excited to see where Luigi’s latest misadventures end up taking him.
+So we’re here to cover everything you need to know about the upcoming Nintendo title and highlight its new features.
 We’ll be updating this story in the future, so make sure to check back.

 Luigi’s Mansion 3 Release Date

-In 2018, Nintendo announced that a new Luigi’s Mansion game was currently in development and anticipated to release sometime in 2019.
-We wouldn’t receive another update until E3 2019, where a new trailer was shown that highlighted the game’s story, new mechanics, and multiplayer.
-We also learned the game is now officially being called Luigi’s Mansion 3, however, Nintendo still hasn’t provided a firm release date and maintains a vague 2019 release window.
+Nintendo announced the game was in development in 2018 and would be releasing sometime the following year.
+We wouldn’t receive another update until E3 2019, where a new trailer was shown highlighting the game’s story, new mechanics, and multiplayer.

 Luigi’s Mansion 3 Story

-Second, Luigi isn’t by himself and is accompanied by Mario, Peach, Luigi’s pet Polterpup, and a few Toads.
-They had planned on taking a relaxing vacation together when things take a turn for the worst.
-After taking a nap, Luigi awakes to find everyone’s disappeared and the hotel now brimming with hostile spirits.
+Luigi isn’t by himself this time around, with Mario, Peach, Luigi’s pet Polterpup, and a couple of Toads tagging along for what should have been a relaxing vacation together.
+However, things quickly take a turn for the worst when Luigi awakes from a nap to find everyone has disappeared and the hotel is now brimming with spooky ghosts.

 Luigi’s Mansion 3 Gameplay – What Could Be Changed?

-Here’s a list of all the ones that are currently known:
+Here’s a list of all the ones currently known:

 - Slam – while trapping a ghost, Luigi can slam them on the ground to inflict damage and even hit other ghosts.